thecodrr/fdir/README.md

 **4. Why create this?
 What's the point?**

-I know you don't give a shit.
+I know you don't care.
 Fine.
 There's no point behind this.
 It's "just for fun".
 No, wait.
 Actually, I created this, first of all, for me.
 I needed fast directory access in another app of mine, so `fdir` came into being.

 **5. Why are all the other libraries so slow?**